-Gambia's President Jammeh says rejects outcome of Dec.
+Gambia President Jammeh rejects outcome of Dec.
 1 election

 Jammeh's announcement presents an unexpected and severe challenge to the incoming Barrow administration, which was already grappling with how to take the reins of power and deal with the army that for two decades was loyal to the president.

+Army chief General Ousman Badjie has already called Barrow to pledge his allegiance, the latter's spokesperson said, although diplomatic sources say they expect a faction from Jammeh's Jola ethnic group to remain loyal to him.

+The head of Barrow's transition team said the president-elect and his staff were safe.

-"We are consulting on what to do, but as far as we are concerned, the people have voted," Mai Ahmad Fatty, the head of President-elect Barrow's transition team, told Reuters.
+"We are consulting on what to do, but as far as we are concerned, the people have voted," Mai Ahmad Fatty told Reuters.
 "We will maintain peace and stability and not let anyone provoke us into violence."

-Human rights groups said Jammeh's government detained, tortured and killed opponents during his rule and his defeat sparked wild celebrations.
-But some people also said they doubted whether he would accept defeat.

 Official election results from the electoral commission gave Barrow, a real estate developer who once worked as a security guard at retailer Argos in London, 45.5 percent of the vote against Jammeh's 36.7 percent.